sgrassie/sgrassie.github.io/Snow/_posts/2014-02-11-how-i-moved-my-blog-from-wordpress-to-snow.md

 When you click export, you'll be able to download the XML file containing your content.
 Now we just have to pull out what we want.

 ## wp2md
 I looked around for something that would do the conversion of my wordpress content into markdown, but I couldn't find one that I liked, or that worked exactly the way that I wanted it to.
-So naturally, [I wrote my own](https://github.com/sgrassie/wp2md.net).
+So [I wrote my own](https://github.com/sgrassie/wp2md.net).

 The export file format isn't documented anywhere that I could find online, there were a few bits and pieces here and there on blogs and on some forums, but, honestly, it's just an xml file, it's not all that difficult.
 The only thing that may trip you up is the number of xml namespaces it uses, although if like me you've had a job maintaining software which manages complex xml, then it's no big deal.